Avio-AI/Joshua-Tree/README.md

 # Super-Powers
-Decode and troubleshoot your Grenadier's probem, to find out why it's being an angry elf
+Decode and troubleshoot your Grenadier's probems, to find out why it's being an angry elf